sanderlab/sanderlab.github.io/README.md

 This repository contains the code for sanderlab.org

-# How to the sanderlab.org Website
+# How to Edit the sanderlab.org Website

 To change website